rust-vmm/vhost-device/vhost-device-rng/README.md

 .. option:: -m, --max-bytes

-  In conjuction with the --period parameter, provides the maximum number of byte per milliseconds a RNG device can generate.
+  In conjunction with the --period parameter, provides the maximum number of byte per milliseconds a RNG device can generate.

 ## Examples